hvlds/kurve/README.md

       different sizes
    - [ ] Generate an AppImage package
    - [ ] Generate a Flatpak package
-   - [ ] Reorganize the static files and structure of the repository
    - [ ] Render textures (images) for example the logo of kurve in the main Menu